radanalyticsio/oshinko-cli/tools/README.md

-# tools for use with oshinko-reset
+# tools for use with oshinko-rest

 ## server-template.yaml